 On this Italian food bucket list you can find over 50 different dishes, desserts and foods native to Italy that you should try at least once. ..

-Ultimate Italian Food Bucket List: Best Traditional Foods From Italy to Eat
+Ultimate Italian Food Bucket List: Names of the Best Traditional Foods From Italy to Eat

 1. ✦ Affogato

 Affogato is a classy and delicious dessert in which the base is a scoop or two of vanilla gelato, with steaming hot espresso poured over it before enjoying!
 You may also use vanilla ice cream instead of gelato, as well as amaretto, Kahlua, or equivalent instead of (or in addition to!) a shot of espresso.

 Amaretti are an Italian type of macaron.
 Most of them are almond-flavored, but originating from Saronno is also a more bitter-sweet flavored amaretti which is made of apricot kernels.
 You can easily check this cookie off you bucket list by buying a bag here.

 An Italian version of appetizers, no meal is complete without some antipasti!
 Which antipasti is served depends on which region of Italy you’re in.
 But typically a plate will include anchovies, artichoke hearts, cheeses of various kinds like mozzarella, cured meats, mushrooms, olives, pepperoncini, and vegetables topped with oil or vinegar.

 Although the name ‘arancini’ refers to ‘small oranges’, it merely means the shape of the arancini dish.
 But actually arancini’s are rice balls typically stuffed with mozzarella, pesto and ham, which are then covered in egg yolk and breadcrumb flour before being deep fried in oil.
 They may be served as a side dish or with tomato sauce and salad.
 Arancini are a staple of traditional Sicilian cuisine, so be sure to visit a Sicilian restaurant or Sicily itself to sample them out!